 The fourth generation of the Sutphen family is at the helm.
 Bob Sutphen’s son, Drew Sutphen, is President of Sutphen Corporation; son Dan Sutphen and grandson Harry Sutphen are in sales.
-Bob’s daughter, Dareth Fowler, oversees the Sutphen Service and Refurbishment Center, where his grandson, Jimmy Holland, also works.
+Bob’s daughter, Dareth Fowler, works for the Sutphen Service and Refurbishment Center.
+Grandson Corbin Holland is interning for the engineering department.
 Drew’s wife, Judi Sutphen, is in charge of Contract Administration, and daughter Shelby is in Executive Administration.

 Tom Sutphen’s daughter, Julie Sutphen Phelps, is President of Sutphen Hilliard and Sutphen East, as well as Vice President of Sutphen Corporation.
-Tom Sutphen’s grandsons, Scott and Andy Herb, are in sales.
-Tom’s granddaughter, Megan Phelps, works in the sales department, and grandson Steven Phelps is in accounting.
+Tom Sutphen’s grandsons, Scott and Andy Herb, are in sales, and grandson Steven Phelps is in the accounting department.

 Although Bob and Tom are no longer with us, their passion for the fire service lives on in the day-to-day operation of the Company.